 Rent a bicycle for the day at one of several shops near HI New Orleans and you’ll have everything you need to get around for the day.
 Just a few blocks northeast of the hostel, hop on the Lafitte Greenway, a former railroad site that was turned into a traffic-free, plant-filled zone for pedestrians and cyclists in 2015.
 Stick to the greenway for a flat and easy ride all the way to Mid-City.
 Or, a few more blocks northeast of the greenway, take a ride up Esplanade Avenue.
 The tree-lined street is chock full of beautiful historic homes and crosses over the Bayou St. John before dropping you off right at the entrance to City Park.

 Built in 1854, City Park is one of the oldest urban parks in the country.
-This 1300-acre green space is home to endless trees and grass perfect for picnicking and lounging, but there’s plenty more to do here than just relax.
-Many locals will tell you to skip the lines at crowded French Quarter beignet shops and instead get your daily sugar fix at Morning Call coffee shop, set inside the park not far from the Esplanade Avenue entrance.
-In addition to classic beignets and cafe au lait, this 24/7 shop serves up jambalaya, gumbo, and other more substantial New Orleans staples.
+This 1300-acre green space is home to endless trees and grass perfect for picnicking and lounging.
+Need a morning pick-me-up?
+Grab some beignets at the park's outpost of the legendary Cafe du Monde, set inside the park not far from the Esplanade Avenue entrance.

 Just a bit further inside the park you’ll find the New Orleans Museum of Art, packed with almost 40,000 pieces of American, French, Japanese, and African fine art.
 Adjacent to the museum is the knock-out Sydney and Walda Besthoff Sculpture Garden, where you can meander among sculpture installations, huge live oak trees, and reflecting pools without paying a dime.